orawrk/AIShopEcommerce/replit.md

 - July 01, 2025: Initial setup
 - July 01, 2025: Added comprehensive visual documentation with screenshot guides
-- July 01, 2025: Updated all documentation to correctly reference PostgreSQL database system
+- July 01, 2025: Updated all documentation and system to use MySQL database instead of PostgreSQL

 ## User Preferences